blacklightpy/vaultofknowledge/Why aren't LEDs used as transmitters.md

 The frequencies used in the signal are lower than the frequencies in the carrier wave.

 There are two types of transmission.
 Baseband and Passband.
+Passband refers to the modulated signal, while baseband signal just transmits the information from the near zero the baseband frequency with all it's energy.
+Only one message is passed through the entire baseband bandwidth.
+So, when this signal is modulated, we get the passband signal.
-Passband refers to the modulated signal, while baseband just tran
+The baseband bandwidth is concentrated about 0 Hz, while the passband bandwidth is concentrated about the carrier wave frequency.